-- (i) dietary preferences.
-Currently, the diet of the species is poorly known.
+- (i) dietary preferences Currently, the diet of the species is poorly known.
 A research priority is to determine whether any preferred food sources are limiting, and the factors that cause that limitation. - (ii) the cause of low survivorship (as identified in the most intensive demographic study: Firth et al. 2010).
 A research priority is to determine the relative importance of putative mortality factors, with particular attention to the role of cat predation.

-These two gaps in knowledge constrain optimal management responses in that they result in difficulty prioritising among alternative management activities (e.g. predator reduction or fire management), because they blunt habitat management objectives, and because they cause large uncertainties in predictive distributional or life table modelling.
+These two gaps in knowledge constrain optimal management responses in that they result in difficulty prioritising among alternative management activities (e.g. reducing predation or improving food availability via fire management), because they blunt habitat management objectives, and because they cause large uncertainties in predictive distributional or life table modelling.